nickgogan/MongoDBAtlasDeveloperDay/README.md

 7. **Your are aready for the workshop!**

-## Workshop Facilitator Checklist
+## Workshop Facilitator Prerequisites
 1. **Visit the conference room in-person**: Ensure that you have everything you need to deliver the content for both the in-person and virtual attendees.
 For example:
    -   If the room is large, you may need a microphone.
    -   Ensure connectivity to the right onsite network.
    -   HDMI, accessories, etc.

 2. **Networking**: If doing the workshop at a company's site, be cognizant of any networking configuration (e.g. corporate firewall/VPN) that may block access to Atlas via Compass/Jupyter/web UI/etc. **Visit the office yourself and have 1+ participants that are typically onsite join a zoom/be in-person with you and run through all of the workshop exercises to ensure a smooth flow.**
     - **Corporate WiFi vs Guest network**: A guest network typically has fewer restrictions, but are not ideal in many cases.
 Work with the company's IT & Security team to ensure access via the Corporate WiFi/VPN/Firewall.
     - **IP Address access**: If participants completed the setup work at home and are attending in-person, they will have a new IP address to add to their Atlas Project's IP Access List.
 See [Trobuleshooting/Add IP Address to Access List](https://www.mongodb.com/docs/atlas/government/tutorial/allow-ip/).

+3. **Conferencing**: If the workshop will be streamed via Zoom/Teams/etc., then:
+   - **Ask to be the Zoom host**: Not being the host can lead to bottlenecks in allowing participants to join the call.
+   - **Ensure Chat functionality**: Do this for the facilitator and all helpers to be able to properly assist attendees in a timely manner.

 3. **Gather the full participants list**: Gather the (corporate) emails of all registrants and identify those who already have their corporate emails associated with an existing Atlas Organization.
-    - Ensure that all participants have received prerequisites, the calendar invite, prerequisites, etc. as soon as those are fully nailed down.
-It's important to have an idea of how many people will actually show up & participate.
+    - **Ensure attendee prerequisites are shared**: All participants have received prerequisites, the calendar invite, etc. as soon as those are fully nailed down.
+It's important to have an idea of how many people will actually show up & participate, and the calendar invite tells you this.
-    - For participants that are already part of an existing Atlas Organization via their corporate email address, find a way for them to provision their own free-tier/M0 cluster.
+    - **Ensure each attendee has their Atlas account**: For participants that are already part of an existing Atlas Organization via their corporate email address, find another way for them to provision their own free-tier/M0 cluster.
 This could be using a private/personal email address for just this workshop (include instructions to throw away the Atlas resources after the workshop is done) or using a single, dedicated Atlas cluster that is hosted by MongoDB for the workshop and which every attendee will use.
       - For participants that are part of existing Atlas Organizations AND whose Projects have an existing free-tier/M0 cluster, reach out to either create a separate Organization or separate Project.
 This is because [Atlas Projects can only have 1 free-tier cluster](https://www.mongodb.com/docs/atlas/reference/free-shared-limitations/#operational-limitations).

-4. **Conferencing**: If the workshop will be streamed via Zoom/Teams/etc., then:
-   - **Ask to be the Zoom host**: Not being the host can lead to bottlenecks in allowing participants to join the call.
-   - **Ensure Chat functionality**: Do this for the facilitator and all helpers to be able to properly assist attendees in a timely manner.

-5. **Designate teams**: Workshops seem to be more effective and fun when participants work in teams.
+    - **Designate teams**: Workshops seem to be more effective and fun when participants work in teams.
 Be careful about mixing in-person and virtual attendees together.
 Consider creating breakout rooms for virtual attendees, with a helper faciliating each room.

-6. **Bring enough support**: Ensure a ratio of roughly 1 helper/10 attendees.
+4. **Bring enough support**: Ensure a ratio of roughly 1 helper/10 attendees.

-7. **Ensure ability to install software locally (if using Compass/the like)**: Not all employees are able to install software like Compass locally.
-If going with a route like this, make sure 1+ attendees run through the prerequisites and workshop content live with you, in the same setting as the workshop will be held in.
+5. **Content sharing & local software installation**: Not all employees are able to install software like Compass locally or get to datasets online.
+If you are going to require content such as dataset files (e.g. the `data/wikipedia_tiny.json`), make sure 1+ attendees run through the prerequisites and workshop content live with you, in the same setting as the workshop will be held in.

-8. **If sharing larger files/content, ensure you have a secure, approved means of doing so**: Work with your workshop sponsors to set up a secure S3 bucket, NAS storage, etc. for participants to connect to either before or during the workshop.
+   - Ensure ability to install software locally (if using Compass/the like).
+   - Ensure there is an effective, secure, and mutually-approved way for sharing content like installation files and datasets.
+For example, the workshop sponsor could work internally to provide a secure S3 bucket or a NAS file system path that participants can access before or during the workshop.

+6. **For vector search, compute your vectorized query ahead of time and share in a easy-to-copy way**.

 ## Troubleshooting Common Issues
 1. **Add IP Address to Access List**: MongoDB Atlas clusters only allow connections from known IP addresses.
 These addresses may change for a variety of reasons, from corporate IT policy rolling them on a regular basis to working on different networks (e.g. home vs corporate network/VPN).
 To add a new IP address to your Project's Access List via the [Atlas web GUI](https://cloud.mongodb.com/account/login):